puzzle/pitc-revealjs-theme/README.md

     ```
 3. Open the presentation: `npm run reveal-md`

 You may also use `--theme puzzle` if you copy the theme directory into your project.
-More information: https://github.com/webpro/reveal-md
+More information (PDF and static site generation): https://github.com/webpro/reveal-md

 The releases use Semantic Versioning.
 More information: http://semver.org/